‘A tale of loss and hope, of strength drawn from truly inhabiting the moment.’ – Raynor Winn, bestselling author of The Salt Path

-From the bustling cafes of Camden and the pastel-coloured streets of Primrose Hill, to the sun soaked vineyards of the south of France, her journey leads her to rich new experiences that she could never have imagined in her old life.
-Real connections are made, she lets go of the things she no longer needs, and takes pleasure in the good, generous and beautiful parts of life that she encounters every day.
+From the bustling cafes of Camden and the pastel-coloured streets of Primrose Hill, to the sun-soaked vineyards of the south of France, her journey leads to new experiences that she could not have imagined in her old life.
+Real connections are made, she lets go of things she no longer needs, and takes pleasure in the good, generous and beautiful parts of life that she encounters every day.

 Beautifully and succinctly told, this is a story about what happens when you embrace life, whatever it may bring, with surprising – and joyful – results.

 While the tea steeped, I split open the muffin and slathered butter across the warm, crumbly surface.
 I watched the butter melt.
 I took a bite.
 Memories of my grandmother’s kitchen came back.
 I cradled the smooth white cup in my hand, ran my fingers over the uneven top of the time-worn wooden table.
 I looked around the place and watched people.
 Time passed.
 I realised that it was an hour since I first saw the sign telling me to smell the tea.
-And, all this time I had been possessed of neither sad memories nor anxious worries.
-I was completely and simply here, with the tea, the place, the people, myself.
+And all this time I had experienced neither sad memories nor anxious worries.
+I was completely and simply here – with the tea, the place, the people, myself.
 I was present.
 And it felt wonderful.